guyinatuxedo/nightmare/modules/25-heap/Readme.md

 There is one list for the Unsorted Bin, 62 for the Small Bin, and 63 for the Large Bin. let's talk about the unsorted bin first.

-For chunks that are inserted into one of the bins, however isn't inserted into the fast bin or tcache, it will first be inserted into the Unsorted Bin.
-Chunks will remain there until they are sorted.
+Whenever a chunk is freed it has to be placed into one of the bins.
+When the chunk doesn't fit into the Fast Bin or the tcache, it will placed into the Unsorted Bin and will remain there until it's sorted.
 This happens when another call is made to malloc.
 It will then check through the Unsorted Bin for any possible chunks that can meet the allocation.
-Also one thing that you will see in the unsorted bin, is it is capable of taking off a piece of a chunk to serve a request (it can also consolidate chunks together).
-Also when it checks the unsorted bin, it will check if there are chunks that belong in one of the small / large bin lists.
-If there are it will move those chunks to the appropriate bins.
+One thing that you will notice is that unsorted bin not only serves allocation requests, it also divides chunk into smaller pieces and consolidates them together.
+When malloc traverses the unsorted bin, it will check whether there are chunks that fit into one of the small or large bin lists.
+If that's the case, malloc will move those chunks to their corresponding bins.

-Like the fast bin, the 62 lists of the Small Bin and 63 lists of the Large Bin are divided by size.
-The small bins on `x64` consists of chunk sizes under `0x400` (`1024` bytes), and on `x86` consists of chunk sizes under `0x200` (`512` bytes), and the large bin consists of values above those.
+The small bins on `x64` consist of chunk sizes under `0x400` (`102` bytes), while on `x86` they consist of chunk sizes under `0x200` (`512` bytes).
+The large bins consist of values above those.

 Let's take at this C code:
 ```